 The colors here are spot on for a warm neutral Fall holiday.
 You can complement this with more white pumpkin decor from this post, too.

-Pretty Pumpkin Centerpiece
+Teal Pumpkin Centerpiece

 Sometimes you want to buck the trends and pick a color scheme that is non-traditional.
 Especially with the Fall holidays.
 Orange and brown is not for everybody.